 The 096 Community Service & Learning Practicum allows for students to engage in weekly service and reflection through the enrollment in a zero-credit, pass/fail course.
-In FY16, The Shriver Center coordinated 1001 placements with @ 80 different community partners.
+In FY18, The Shriver Center coordinated over 900 placements with close to 60 different community partners.

 Staff work closely with students to choose their service sites based upon their passions, goals, interests and availability.
 Currently, the Shriver Center has community partnerships with organizations that focus on various issue areas that serve diverse populations.
 These include, but are not limited to, animal welfare, education, the environment, food and housing access, healthcare and mental health.
-To see a list of some of our Service-Learning opportunities, look at the current version of the Updated Spring 2017 Service Chart.
+Please note that we will continue to update our service chart as new information becomes available (Sites fill, updates on orientation, etc.)

-Additionally, there are many opportunities to gain leadership skills while serving.
+Additionally, there are many opportunities to gain leadership skills through community engagement.
 Service-Learning Student Coordinators lead volunteers in weekly service, facilitate reflection sessions, and foster a positive service-learning experience.
 Student Coordinators receive on-going support from Shriver Center staff and their peers and benefit from bi-weekly training meetings.

 To enroll in the 096 Practicum, students are expected to:

-Become familiar with the Service-Learning Opportunities through our Spring 2017 Service Chart.
+Become familiar with the Service-Learning Opportunities through our Spring Service Sites

 Contact The Shriver Center to make an appointment with a Service-Learning Team member.
 Call the front desk at 410-455-2493 or visit The Shriver Center on the first floor of the Public Policy Building (Monday-Friday, 8:30am-5pm).

-Meet with a Service-Learning Team member to review the Spring 2017 096 Syllabus.
+Meet with a Service-Learning Team member to review the 096 Community Service & Learning Syllabus.

 - Decide on your service site.
 Many require you to take additional steps before you are able to serve, such as completing a volunteer application, background check, health clearance, and/or interview.